DeathSong99/Oman/README.md

-# Yellow Tracker

-Yellow Tracker is a discord bot to track MVPs.

 Instructions:

-1. Add the bot to your server through this link: https://discordapp.com/oauth2/authorize?client_id=417462153528737792&permissions=8192&scope=bot
+1. Add the bot to your server through this link:

 2. Define a channel from server to be used exclusively for MVP tracking (OBS: is strongly recommended that you use a new channel for this).
 This is done by using the **!setmvpchannel** command.
 The bot in this channel will keep a list of tracked MVPs and their respective respawn times.
 Only users with the "ADMINISTRATOR" permission can use this command.
   - **WARNING**: After you use this command, **ALL** messages from the channel (if there is any) will be erased and this will be irreversible!!!
 Be sure that you choose the right channel.